Some of my key accomplishments in the last 25 years are a direct result of haven written out my life goals at the age of 30:

 There was a time, when we were starting out, where we’d do as much chore work as possible, including home renovations and maintenance.
 Now, more often than not, we pay professionals to do this work—like plumbers, carpenters, and cleaners.

-89 – FUTURE GOAL – to own/drive my dream car
+89 – Drive my dream car - COMPLETE

 When I was in my twenties, I had a dream to own a Mercedes 500SL two-door sports car.
 I spent the last 4 years researching how I would replace my 13 year old Honda Odyssey minivan and vacillated between many different choices of luxury vehicle from Porsche to BMW.
 Just recently (June 2019), I purchased a black Tesla Model 3 full electric vehicle sports car.
 This car has far surpassed by expectations in every way and is truly a dream vehicle for me.